Which Wacom Cintiq Is Best? – Cintiq vs. Cintiq Pro

 Is a Wacom Cintiq good for beginners?

-While a Wacom Cintiq is usually more pricey than a regular drawing tablet without screen, some tablets are pretty affordable – also for budding artists and relative newbies.
+While a Wacom Cintiq is usually more pricey than a regular drawing tablet without screen, some display tablets are still pretty affordable – also for budding artists and relative newbies.

 Even if you just got started with digital art, you can find great drawing tablets with screen in Wacom’s lower price segment.